honolulufishing/Benders-decomposition-using-Matlab/README.md

 Please note that this model needs to satisfy the above-mentioned two conditions and also the third condition: iii) Linear independence: with given discrete variables x, different groups of continuous variables y are linearly independent.

 To examine the efficiency of this family of benders decompositon methods, we compare the running time for a large-scale MISOCP-based optimization problem.
 This MISOCP problem contains 5 binary variables and 4 continuous variables in the basic scenario.
-Increasing the number of scenarios M, the number of binary variables and continuous variables are risen to 5*M and 4*M. Please refers to TEST_Time_large.m in our package.
+Increasing the number of scenarios M, the number of binary variables and continuous variables are risen to 5*M and 4*M.

 Solvers:
 - MILP solver : CPLEX v12.7